viviemXD/webrtc-screen-share/README.md

 ####  Server Steps (Works on Linux and MacOS so far)

-- clone this repo to your machine, does not need to be to a web server
+- Clone this repo to your machine, does not need to be to a web server

 - Generate keys unless you have real ones, run these commands in the same folder as app.js
   -  openssl genrsa -out webrtcwwsocket-key.pem 1024
   -  openssl req -new -key webrtcwwsocket-key.pem -out webrtcwwsocket-csr.pem
   -  openssl x509 -req -in webrtcwwsocket-csr.pem -signkey webrtcwwsocket-key.pem -out webrtcwwsocket-cert.pem

-- run  'sudo node app.js'
+- Run  'sudo node app.js'
 - You may get errors, if you do then reinstall WebSocket in that folder, e.g. 'sudo npm install websocket'